 Things happen every day in your company.
 There is always something to share and something to say.
 You need to pay attention.

-Q7: Last year Joe Pulizzi told me that the main reason of content campaign fails is that companies don’t set realistic goals and don’t realize that the first 6-12 months are all about building your audience.
+Q7: Last year Joe Pulizzi told me the main reason a content marketing campaigns fail is companies don’t set realistic goals and don’t realize that the first 6-12 months are all about building your audience.
 Do you agree with this?

-Q8: What should the goals of a content strategy be – and what KPIs to watch?
+Q8: What are the goals and KPIs of a content strategy?

 A: At a tactical level, it depends on what your company’s marketing promotion channels are.
 Your content needs to closely tie with your promotion and syndication channels.
 For example: if a white paper is used for e-mail campaign and event collateral, you need to know the number of downloads as well as the number of business cards collected at the event.

 Q9: How do you think modern technology will change content marketing in the coming years?
-For example, do you think content creation and distribution can be completely automized?
+Do you think content creation and distribution can be completely automized?

 Q10: One of your earlier interviews brought the term “hero product” to my attention.
 Can you explain what makes a hero product?